+Zero forcing was introduced as a bound for the maximum nullity among real symmetric matrices whose pattern of nonzero off-diagonal entries is described by the edges of a graph in \cite{AIM} and independently in other applications.

 Zero forcing is a propagation process on a graph $G$.
 Starting with an initial set of blue vertices, the process colors vertices blue by repeated applications of the \emph{color change rule}: A blue vertex $u$ can change the color of a white vertex $w$ to blue if $w$ is the only white neighbor of $u$.
-A \emph{zero forcing set} for $G$ is a subset of vertices $B$ such that the final coloring of $B$ is $V(G)$ (the final coloring, which is unique, is the result of applying the color change rule until no more changes are possible).
-The \emph{zero forcing number} of $G$ is defined to be the minimum cardinality of a zero forcing set.
-Recently minimal zero forcing sets that are not necessarily minimum have been studied in \cite{BC22}.
+A \emph{zero forcing set} of $G$ is a subset of vertices $B$ such that if $B$ is the initial set of blue vertices, then the repeated application of the color change rule will cause the whole graph to turn blue.
+The \emph{zero forcing number} of $G$ is the minimum cardinality of a zero forcing set.
 The \emph{upper zero forcing number} $\zbar(G)$ of a graph $G$ is the maximum cardinality of a minimal zero forcing set of $G$.